LeftheriotisP/LeftheriotisP/README.md

 # About Me

-Hello! 👋 I'm Panagiotis Leftheriotis, a student at the Department of Digital Systems at the University of Piraeus soon to be a graduate.
+I'm Panagiotis Leftheriotis, a graduate of the Department of Digital Systems at the University of Piraeus.

 ## Contact